x157/x157.github.io/UE5/Engine/Perforce-Sync-Procedure.md

 | `lyra-51-xist`          | Lyra Hacks | The hacks Xist is **forced** to make to Lyra C++ (exports, etc) |
 | `xai-dev`               | Game       | My GFPs (Game `XAI` building on my plugin `XCL`)                |

+### Note Regarding `lyra-51-epic`

-Note: `UE5/Release-5.1/Samples/Games/Lyra` is the same thing as a brand new empty `LyraStarterGame` project created in the Launcher.
+The directory `UE5/Release-5.1/Samples/Games/Lyra` in Epic's Perforce is the source directory for the `LyraStarterGame` project in the Epic Games Launcher.

+If you do not have access to Perforce (e.g. if you get your Engine from GitHub), then use the `LyraStarterGame` distributed by the Launcher.
+It will update from time to time with a new version.

 # Get Engine Source